edupinhata/codeInterview/PlenoInterview/README.md

 ### Context

-You owns a small programming company and started to develop a software to a restaurant.
+You owns a small programming company composed by you and an intern.
+You started to develop a software to a restaurant.
 The problems will simulate a day by day routine of software development: code reviews, implementation, thinking in solutions for clients requirement, etc.